michael-collins/3d-modeling-rendering-animation-sp18--oer/_exercises/maya-arnold-ibl/maya-arnold-ibl.md

 2. Using the techniques learned in the Digital Creature Creation tutorials, continue working on your model.
 3. Light your image with an Image Based Lighting node and additional lights as needed.
 4. Add a **mila_material** layer shader to your model with diffuse(scatter) set as the base.
 Add as many layers as needed to reach a high level of detail and visual interest to your model as desired.
-5. Enable Mental Ray as the rendering engine in the render settings.
+5. Enable Arnold as the rendering engine in the render settings.
 6. Match the following render settings:
-  Render using **Mental Ray**
+  Render using **Arnold**
   **Quality Tab**
     a.
 Overall Quality: 2
     b.
 Indirect Diffuse (GI) Mode: Finalgather